thefredyjacob/trading-view-news-flow/README.md

-## TradingView News API Integration
+## TradingView News Flow API

-This project demonstrates how to fetch and display real-time financial news for selected symbols using the TradingView News API.
+This project demonstrates how to fetch and display real-time financial news for selected symbols using the TradingView News Flow Beta API.
 The API provides streaming news updates filtered by language and symbol, making it ideal for financial dashboards, trading platforms, or news aggregators.

 ---